 If you keep waiting until your processes are perfect to go ahead with automation, you’ll be waiting forever.
 Even if you just wait until they are “OK,” you’ll be wasting time that you could be spending on actively improving them.
 By making sales force automation a priority, you can accelerate the development of effective processes by getting data on what’s working and what’s not, much faster.

-When you start automating your sales process, no doubt you will continually find areas where you need to fix or improve the customer experience — but don’t let that stop you.
+When you start automating your sales process, no doubt you will find areas where you need to fix or improve the customer experience — but don’t let that stop you.
 The process of implementing sales force automation is the best time to re-examine your existing processes, make improvements where possible, and automate them so that you can optimize them going forward.

 By focusing on creating repeatable, successful sales processes as you implement automation in your business, you’ll stimulate growth and change much faster than if you just deal with ineffective processes when they begin to create a problem you can no longer ignore.
 Think of it as a spring cleaning for your business processes.
-In the end, you’ll have a clean, organized collection of processes that you can automate, which will make your follow-up more consistent, make it easier to train your team, and make it easier to see areas for improvement.
+In the end, you’ll have a clean, organized collection of processes that you can automate, which will make your follow-up more consistent, make it easier to train your team, and easier to see areas for improvement.

 With no remaining credible objections against sales force automation, is it time to consider implementing this technology in your business?